taxjar/taxjar-api-docs/source/includes/endpoints/_transactions.md

 - *Either an address on file or `from_` parameters are required to create refund transactions.*

 - *The `transaction_date` may be a date '2015-05-25', an ISO UTC date/time '2015-05-25T13:05:45', or an ISO date/time with zone offset '2015-05-25T13:05:45-05:00'.*

+- *We recommend passing **negative** values for monetary amounts when creating or updating refund transactions.
+Values will be signed automatically regardless of what you send in.*

 #### Response